srnarasim/DataPrism/packages/plugins/examples/README.md

   async activate(): Promise<void> {
     if (!this.initialized) {
-      throw new Error('Plugin must be initialized before activation');
+      throw new Error("Plugin must be initialized before activation");
     }
     this.active = true;
   }